mathpunk/sherman/README.md

 * Create procedurally generated content for game jams and bots and such...
 * ...accessible through command-line and http interfaces

 ## Usage

+Who doesn't need

+Who **couldn't*** use `Castamir the Usurper's mantle of ubiquitous second chances`, or `an orcish sweater of courage`?
+Wouldn't `Túrin's regretful cantrip` help you during your day?

+Clone the repository and `cd` into it.
+Then:

+### As a command line application

-Invoking `lumo -K -c $(lein classpath) -m sherman.core` will print 50 lines of spells or items to the terminal.
-Invoking `lumo -K -c $(lein classpath) -m sherman.server` will start a server at `localhost:3000` that reponds to requests at `/magic/item` and `magic/spell`.
-Or, generate magic items & spells in the repl.
+Invoke `lumo -K -c $(lein classpath) -m sherman.core` to print 50 lines of spells or items to the terminal.

-+ options to generate traces from different grammars?
+### As a web service

+Invoke `lumo -K -c $(lein classpath) -m sherman.server` to start a server at `localhost:3000`.
+Currently there's only one grammar, the `magic` grammar, and you can query it by sending a `GET` request to `/magic/item` or `/magic/spell`.
+(That is, you can visit `http://localhost:3000/magic/item` in your browser, or run `curl localhost:3000/magic/spell` in your terminal, to get your item or spell.)

+## TODO

++ add grammars
++ continue complexifying current grammar(s)
-+ more complex REST api: serve multiple grammars? mutate a grammar?
++ consider more complex REST service; maybe it starts with a base grammar and users can add symbols and expanders to it?

 ## Grammar Ideas